 Various culinary stations at BASIX

-There were several stations to cater to every fancy, from the seafood station where you can find rows of raw seafood varieties which you can have it cooked the way you want it, a classy version of paluto sa dampa without the fishy scent or the sweat that comes when going around the wet market.
+There were several stations to cater to every fancy, from the seafood station where you can find rows of raw seafood varieties which you can have it cooked the way you want it, a classy version of paluto sa dampa if you will, without the fishy scent or the sweat that comes when going around a neighborhood wet market.
 Dimsum station is one of my favorites.
-Hoard your favorite dimsum from siomai, hakaw and mini-siopao, of course there were other Chinese dimsum varieties steamed or fried that you can satiate from.
+Hoard your favorite dimsum from siomai, hakaw and mini-siopao plus other Chinese dimsum varieties steamed or fried that you can satiate from.

 Ala-minute pancake station is available during breakfast and turns into a crepe station by lunch and dinner time.
 Public Relations Manager Danelle Ruth Palang prides of their crepe that goes well with their homemade ice cream, a pair that I could not resist even on a cold weather.
 Their dessert station is not to be missed as well, with individual servings of meticulously designed desserts, it was mouth-watering.
 Basix also boasts of their freshly baked breads and serves unlimited drinks to go with their delightful spread.